arunsrin/arunsrin.mkdocs/home/games/story-interactive/index.md

 Choices matter.
 Narrative-heavy experiences and interactive cinema.

+### ❤️ Dispatch (2016)
+Whip-smart writing and an immersive story make this a must-play.
+You play an out-of-luck superhero who has to manage a misfit team of heroes for hire.

 ### ❤️ Immortality (2022)
 I've never played anything quite like this!
 A true work of art.
 A fevered weekend of uncovering secrets through film clips.